fatiuhafees/Arduino-beginner-mood-lamp/README.md

 # Arduino-beginner-mood-lamp
 ![image alt](https://github.com/fatiuhafees/Arduino_Introduction_to_RGBs_and_IR_reciver/blob/ec877865874518a25d39799e1775e3844a426781/Mood%20Lamp%202.jpg)
 A user firendly introduction to RGBs and IR reciver.
-We are assuming that you have met arduino before.
+Assuming that you have met arduino before.

 ## Installation
 ```bash